 It would be a shame to avoid mentioning the defining concept here; it incorporates an interesting quad-fold setup, such that when not in use, it can be stored or toted as a small accessory, occupying a relatively svelte 9 X 2.5 X 0.5 area, reminiscent of a tennis bracelet case.
-When opened up completely, it creates a keyboard with a built in devise stand.
+When opened up completely, it creates a keyboard with a built-in device stand.

 Pairing it to Android devices involves putting it into the appropriate mode, and then using the platform-specific button keys to complete the task.
 In action, it works especially well; quick responsiveness, dual independent space bars and crisp keys.
 After some test taps, I was able to do quite equitably with it.
 Folding the keyboard up turns it off, and

 The mechanical construction allows only one seam to go along the the keyboard, and it folds up and not down, which makes sense from a functionality standpoint.

 The portability does collect a usability tax, even if it is a relatively small one.
 I definitely wouldn’t describe the rows as cramped, but if one is used to full-sized keyboard, it might take some getting used to.
 The keys are bit smaller, and consequently a bit less forgiving of errant strokes.
 At $69.99 on Amazon, it is a bit of an investment.